pvoznenko/front-controller-php-example/README.md

 For tests I used [PHPUnit](https://phpunit.de/) and [Guzzle](http://guzzle.readthedocs.org/en/latest/) HTTP client (for testing API).

-## The Frontend Configuration

-At the file `public/app/app.js` you should see constant `ApiUrl` - please set it to yours correct API Server address.

 ## Setup The Frontend

-(Since in test task you asking to have all libraries out of the box (packed in archive), this step could be skipped)

 Before running Frontend you need to install dependencies with [Bower](http://bower.io/) by using following command: